crotwell/TauP/src/doc/sphinx/source/calculations.rst

 * The product of energy reflection and transmission coefficients for each boundary encountered along the path.

-* Attenuation for a 1 Hz wave.
+* Attenuation for a regular sampled frequencies, up to a maximum.

-* The free surface receiver function value, if the receiver depth is zero.
+* The free surface receiver function value, if the receiver depth is less than 1.

-Amplitudes for seismic waves are notoriously difficult to calulate without error, and so the values given should be taken with a healthy dose of skepticism.
+Amplitudes for seismic waves are notoriously difficult to calculate without error, and so the values given should be taken with a healthy dose of skepticism.
 In addition, for large earthquakes the amplitude of body wave phases will saturate.
 So a larger magnitude will not generate a larger arrival amplitude, even though this calculation will be larger.
+These values may be more useful for comparing relative amplitude between phases at at distance, or for the same phase at multiple distances, rather than expecting the observed amplitude on a real seismogram to match to any accuracy.